The DTrace probes in the MySQL server are designed to provide

 as the format and arguments of each probe are provided.

-MySQL 5.6 includes support for DTrace probes on Solaris
+MySQL 5.6 includes support for DTrace probes on these platforms:

 If a non-Solaris platform includes DTrace support, building mysqld on that platform will include DTrace support.